microsoft/qsharp-language/Specifications/Language/2_Statements/Conjugations.md

 A temporarily used storage qubit `anc` is automatically cleaned up before it is released at the end of the operation; the statements in the `within`-block are applied first, followed by the statements in the `apply`-block, and finally the automatically generated adjoint of the `within`-block is applied to clean up the temporarily used helper qubit `anc`.

 ### *Discussion*
 >Returning control from within the `apply`-block is not yet supported.
 It should be possible to support this in the future.
-The expected behavior in this case is to evaluate the returned value before the adjoint of the `within`-block is executed, any qubits going out of scope are released (`anc` in this case), and the control is returned to the callee.
+The expected behavior in this case is to evaluate the returned value before the adjoint of the `within`-block is executed, any qubits going out of scope are released (`anc` in this case), and the control is returned to the caller.
 In short, the statement should behave similarly to a `try-finally` pattern in C#.
 However, the necessary functionality is not yet implemented.

 ← [Back to Index](https://github.com/microsoft/qsharp-language/tree/main/Specifications/Language#index)